-Located in North Lakes, September 18 cooks up some hearty Asian dishes and everything is vegan.
-It’s walking distance from Mango Hill train station or North Lakes bus stop.
+Located in North Lakes, September 18 cooks up some hearty Asian dishes and everything is vegan except the dim sim.

 From traditional Malaysian Bak Kut Teh to fragrant coconut curry roti, the food is impressive in taste.
 For entree, the drumsticks that’s crispy on the outside and soft on the inside is highly recommended.
 Their spring rolls or homemade curry puff are other good choices.
 Try the roti chanai with potato curry and the peanut-y satay chicken with rice for main.

-Another great vegan restaurant on the Northside of Brisbane is Moofree Burgers.
-Located in North Lakes, you can find great vegan burgers here as well as treats from its sister shop, Charlie’s Raw Squeeze.
+Another good vegan restaurant on the Northside of Brisbane is Moofree Burgers.
+Located in North Lakes, you can find vegan burgers here as well as treats from its sister shop, Charlie’s Raw Squeeze.

 Craving for vegan doughnuts in Brisbane?
 Doughnut Time is the place to go.
-With shops in central locations in the city, it’s a great way to satisfy your sweet tooth.
-They have 4 vegan flavors at the time of writing: Liam Hemsworthy (red velvet doughnut with cookie frosting), Get Ready To Crumble (caramel glazed apple cinnamon doughnut), Fairy Godmother (your classic buttercream doughnut with sprinkles) and Pump Up The Jam (Cinnamon sugar dusted doughnut with raspberry plum jam).
+The shop is located on Grey Street in South Bank.
+The doughnut is big is size and very filling.
+It has a bread-y doughnut texture.
+They have 4 vegan flavors at the time of writing: Liam Hemsworthy (red velvet doughnut with cookie frosting), Orita Ora (Oreo vanilla glazed), Fairy Godmother (your classic buttercream doughnut with sprinkles) and Pump Up The Jam (Cinnamon sugar dusted doughnut with raspberry plum jam).

 Noosa Chocolate Factory near Central station in Brisbane has a decent selection of vegan chocolate and drinks.
 Ask staff for vegan options or explore yourself.
 They also make great vegan chocolate drinks.
-All the chocolate drinks with 56% or higher can be made vegan with soy, almond or coconut milk.
+Be sure to ask for the vegan milk chocolate for the drinks.

 Cocobliss is a chain in Brisbane with many healthy vegan options.
 You can find acai bowls (Ferraro Rocher bowl is my favorite), juice, smoothies and other snacks here.

 This dessert chain offers a variety of vegan desserts including churros (of course), ice cream, shakes and more.
-My favorite is the Happy Vegan, which is a churro bowl with dark chocolate and salted caramel & honeycomb ice cream on top as well as vegan milk chocolate, oreo and strawberry.
+Taste is overall good, but sometimes the quality is not consistent from shop to shop.

-Other than the ones above, many other restaurants in Brisbane offer decent vegan options, especially restaurants in the city, South Brisbane and West End.
+Other than the restaurants above, many other restaurants in Brisbane offer decent vegan options.
 Restaurant chains like Domino’s Pizza, The Boroughs of New York Pizza, Pizza Hut, Guzman y Gomez, Grill’d, Sumo Salad, Zambrero, etc offers vegan options as well.